Socialist Workers Party (UK): Internal crisis over allegations of rape

-A Disputes Committee document was discussed at the party conference in January 2013 about allegations of sexual assault and rape made by a 19-year-old female member against former SWP National Secretary Martin Smith, known as Comrade Delta.
-Allegations about Smith's behaviour had been an issue for several years within the group, the first complaint against him being made in 2010.
-Delta has never been questioned by the police about the allegations made against him.
+A Disputes Committee document was discussed at the party conference in January 2013 about allegations of sexual assault and rape made by a 19-year-old female member against former SWP National Secretary Martin Smith (internally called 'Comrade Delta').
+Allegations about Smith's behaviour had been made for several years within the group, the first in 2010.
+The police have never charged Smith.

-A transcript was leaked to the Socialist Unity website shortly after the January conference, and the party's perceived failure to adequately resolve the issue resulted in strong internal criticism.
+A transcript was leaked to the Socialist Unity Network website shortly after the January conference, and the party's perceived failure to adequately resolve the issue resulted in strong internal criticism.
 One member of the disputes committee had asserted that the party had "no faith in the bourgeois court system to deliver justice".
-Journalist Laurie Penny and Socialist Worker journalist Tom Walker noted that the allegations were investigated and dismissed by friends of the accused, Penny adding that the alleged victim and her friends were harassed by other party members.
-Journalist John Palmer, a one-time International Socialists member, pointed to problems with the policy of democratic centralism as it had been adopted by Tony Cliff, though Alex Callinicos defended the party's version of Leninism and referred to the Delta issue as "a difficult disciplinary case" in the February issue of the party's monthly Socialist Review magazine.
+Journalist Laurie Penny and Socialist Worker journalist Tom Walker wrote that the allegations were investigated and dismissed by friends of the accused.
+Penny added that the alleged victim and her friends were harassed by other party members.
+Journalist John Palmer, a one-time International Socialists member, pointed to problems with the policy of democratic centralism as it had been adopted by Cliff, but Alex Callinicos defended the party's version of Leninism and called the situation involving Smith "a difficult disciplinary case" in the February issue of the party's monthly Socialist Review magazine.

-In an official statement via Charlie Kimber, the party's Central Committee stated that the issue was an internal matter, insisting that "we strongly condemn" the release of the conference transcript and that "this case is closed".
+In an official statement via Charlie Kimber, the party's Central Committee said the issue was an internal matter, insisting that "we strongly condemn" the release of the conference transcript and that "this case is closed".
 On his Lenin's Tomb blog, Richard Seymour criticised the party's leadership.
 Along with his fellow writer and (then) SWP member China Miéville and others, Seymour was involved with the internal opposition's blog, International Socialism, established in January 2013.
 According to Alex Callinicos: "the internal opposition are accountable to no one for these actions.
 They offer an unappetising lesson in what happens when power is exercised without responsibility".
 The Guardian reported that a woman who complained about rape in the SWP claimed she was asked a number of offensive questions about her sexual past and drinking habits.
-Another article in The Guardian suggested that instead of actually dealing with the rape allegation, the SWP preferred to talk about its internal organisation, thereby protecting its leadership.
-A report by Shiv Malik and Nick Cohen published by The Guardian the following March said that further allegations of rape have been made internally against another party member.
+Another Guardian article suggested that instead of dealing with the rape allegation, the SWP preferred to talk about its internal organisation, thereby protecting its leadership.
+A report by Shiv Malik and Nick Cohen published by The Guardian in March said that further allegations of rape have been made internally against another party member.